mt-mods/technic/technic/doc/chests.md

 ## Sorting

-Chests can be sorted with one button with the following sort types : natural sort, by item, by quantity, by tipe or by wear.
+Chests can be sorted with one button with the following sort types : natural sort, by item, by quantity, by type or by wear.
 The chests can also be sorted automatically when its content changes.
+On the UI, the three buttons are the following : toggle automatic sorting, toggle sorting type, sort

 ## Inventory move